rubyfu/RubyFu/en/required_gems.md

 * opal - Ruby runtime and core library for JavaScript.

 **Extra gems**
-Useful gem to deal with web
+Useful gems to deal with web:

 * Mechanize - a ruby library that makes automated web interaction easy.
 * HTTP.rb - Fast, Elegant HTTP client for ruby.